 This study aimed to explore the correlation between Greek furniture firms' problems, expected goals and investment objectives and the commitment to the creation of a value chain cluster.
+It was realized in the industrial area of Attiki (Greece) and now it is continued in order to cover the whole furniture sector in Greece.

 Needless to say, it is rather hazardous to draw strong conclusions from a sigle case study.
 However, since the multivariety of firms' priorities, when considering the idea of a cluster, has not been widely investigated, it would be a challenge for researchers to examine similarities and dissimilarities in enterprises' characteristics and expectations across different industries in different countries, in order to form cluster policies suitable for each cluster and nation.